Global clothes firms say Bangladesh must ensure fire safety

-DHAKA International garment firms have demanded fast action to ensure the safety of Bangladeshi textile workers, a week after a plant fire killed more than 100 people, a senior industry official in the country said on Saturday.
+DHAKA Dec 1 International garment firms have demanded fast "realistic" action to ensure the safety of Bangladeshi textile workers, a week after a plant fire killed more than 100 people, a senior industry official in the country said on Saturday.

-Mohammad Shafiul Islam, President of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA), said a 19-member buyers' forum was blunt in suggesting it would "lose confidence" in the country's industry unless change came fast.
+Mohammad Shafiul Islam, President of the Bangladesh Garment Manufacturers and Exporters Association, said a 19-member buyers' forum was blunt in suggesting it would "lose confidence" in the country's industry unless change came fast.

 Rights groups have called on big-brand firms to sign up for a fire safety programme.